steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

 1. Distribution vs. Point Estimate: In MLE, we iteratively refine a single set of parameters to maximize the likelihood.
 In particle filtering, we maintain a distribution of parameter sets (particles) and their associated probabilities (weights).

-2. Full Posterior Representation: The weights of the particles represent the full posterior distribution of the parameters given the observed data.
+2. Full Posterior Representation: The particle weights represent the parameters' full posterior distribution given the observed data.
 This provides a richer view of the parameter space compared to the point estimate from MLE.

 3. Sequential Update: Particle filtering allows for sequential updating as new data arrives, making it well-suited for online estimation problems.
 MLE typically requires recomputation using all available data.